WiWeb-NL/Workflow-ai/.github/CONTRIBUTING.md

 #### Using Local Models

-To use local models with Sim Studio:
+To use local models with Visual Workflow AI:

 1. Pull models using our helper script: